Post updated: 11/04/2019

 “There’s nothing to suggest holidays won’t go ahead as planned next year.
 We’re heading into the travel industry’s sales period, when some of the best deals and discounts are available, so we want people to carry on booking as normal.
 European holiday destinations want to continue to welcome UK holidaymakers; it’s a very big market for them.”

 However, in the event of a no-deal Brexit, British people will need to apply for an additional document to travel to member states.
 The European Travel Information and Authorisation System (ETIAS) will cost €7/£6.30 and be valid for three year – though it won’t come into effect until 2021.
 Until then, cruisers can continue as normal when visiting the EU.

 Under the Brexit deal put forward by Theresa May, EU citizens and UK nationals can continue to travel freely with a passport or identity card until the end of the transition period in 2020.
 Then, the European Commission has offered visa-free travel for UK nationals coming to the EU for a short stay, provided the UK offers the same in return.

 In the event of a deal, passports will continue to be valid for anywhere within the EU until the expiry date.
 However, for a no-deal Brexit, new rules will come into play.

-The government has advised that customers should visit the HM Passport Office online passport checker here: Check a passport for travel to Europe.
+In light of this, the government is advising customers to visit the HM Passport Office online passport checker here: Check a passport for travel to Europe.

 The Passport Office says:

 “1.
 You should have 6 months left on your UK passport from your date of arrival.
 This applies to adult and child passports.

 2. If you renewed a passport before it expired, extra months may have been added to your new passport’s expiry date.
 Any extra months on your passport over 10 years may not count towards the 6 months that should be remaining for travel to most countries in Europe.
 The new rules will apply to passports issued by the UK, Gibraltar, Guernsey, the Isle of Man and Jersey.